Xinhua Ji, Ph.D.

 Biomolecular Structure and Mechanism, Structure-Based Drug Design

 Our research is focused on the structural biology of RNA biogenesis, with an emphasis on RNA-processing proteins and RNA polymerase-associated transcription factors, and structure-based development of therapeutic agents.
-The goal for structural analysis is to map the reaction trajectory or functional cycle of selected biological macromolecules, and that for drug development is to design, synthesize, and characterize novel anticancer and antimicrobial agents.
-See Research Gallery and Drug Discovery Patents for the scope and depth of our science.
-Examples of biomolecular systems under investigation are described below.
+The goal of structural analysis is to map the reaction trajectory or functional cycle of selected biological macromolecules, and that of drug discovery is to design, synthesize, and characterize novel anticancer and antimicrobial agents.
+To date, we have characterized the reaction trajectory and/or functional cycle of HPPK (a folate pathway enzyme essential for microorganisms but absent in mammals, View), Era (an essential GTPase that couples cell growth with cell division, View), RapA (a Swi2/Snf2 protein that recycles RNA polymerase, View), bacterial RNase III, and yeast RNase III (Rnt1p).
+Several biomolecules mentioned above are attractive molecular targets and structure-based drug development is an integral part of our research.
+See our Science Gallery and Drug Discovery Patents for the scope and depth of our science.
+Our contributions of RNase III research is summarized.

-RNase III (ribonuclease III) enzymes, exemplified by bacterial RNase III and eukaryotic Rnt1p, Drosha, and Dicer, play important roles in RNA processing and maturation, post-transcriptional gene silencing, and defense against viral infection.
-For mechanistic studies, the bacterial enzyme is a valuable model system for the entire family.
-We have shown how the dimerization of the endonuclease domain of RNase III creates a catalytic valley where two cleavage sites are located, how the catalytic valley accommodates a dsRNA in a manner such that each of the two RNA strands is aligned with one of the two cleavage sites, how the hydrolysis of each strand involves both subunits, and how RNase III uses the two cleavage sites to create the 2-nucleotide 3' overhangs in its products (View).
+RNase III (ribonuclease III) enzymes, exemplified by prokaryotic RNase III and eukaryotic Rnt1p, Dcr1, Dicer, and Drosha, play important roles in RNA processing and maturation, post-transcriptional gene silencing, and defense against viral infection.
+For mechanistic studies, bacterial enzyme is a valuable model system for the entire family.
+We have shown how the dimerization of the RNase III endonuclease domain (RIIID) creates a catalytic valley where two cleavage sites are located, how the catalytic valley accommodates a dsRNA in a manner such that each of the two RNA strands is aligned with one of the two cleavage sites, how the hydrolysis of each strand involves both RIIIDs, and how RNase III uses the two cleavage sites to create the 2-nucleotide 3' overhangs in its products (View).
 We have also shown how magnesium is essential for the formation of a catalytically competent protein-RNA complex, how the use of two magnesium ions can drive the hydrolysis of each phosphodiester bond, and how conformational changes in both the substrate and the protein are critical elements for assembling the catalytic complex.
 Moreover, we have provided a stepwise mechanism for the enzyme to execute the phosphoryl transfer reaction (View).
 As informative as the bacterial enzyme for the mechanism of RNase III action, yeast Rnt1p is a valuable model system for eukaryotic RNase III enzymes.
-Unlike bacterial enzyme that uses four catalytic side chains, eukaryotic RNase III uses six.
-Also distinguished from the bacterial enzyme, every eukaryotic RNase III has an N-terminal extension.
+Unlike bacterial enzymes that use four catalytic side chains, eukaryotic RNase IIIs use six.
+It is also distinguished from bacterial enzymes that every eukaryotic RNase III has an N-terminal extension.
 What is more, Rnt1p exhibits a strict guanine nucleotide specificity, which is unique among RNase III enzymes.
 We have shown how the substrate-binding mode of Rnt1p is distinct from that of bacterial RNase III (View), how all of the six catalytic side chains are engaged in the cleavage site (View), how a new RNA-binding motif of Rnt1p functions as a guanine-specific clamp (View), and how the double-stranded RNA-binding domain and N-terminal domain of Rnt1p function as two rulers measuring the distance between the guanine nucleotide to the cleavage sites (View).
-This unusual mechanism of substrate selectivity represents an example of the evolution of substrate selectivity and provides a framework for understanding the mechanism of action of other eukaryotic RNase III enzymes, including Drosha, and Dicer.
+This unusual mechanism of substrate selectivity represents an example of the evolution of substrate selectivity and provides a framework for understanding the mechanism of action of other eukaryotic RNase III enzymes, including Dcr1, Dicer, and Drosha.

 Dr. Ji earned his Ph.D. degree at the University of Oklahoma (1985-1990) and performed his postdoctoral research at the University of Maryland (1991-1994), where he became a Research Assistant Professor (1994-1995) before joining the National Cancer Institute (NCI), National Institutes of Health (NIH).
 At the NCI at Frederick, Dr. Ji established his laboratory in the ABL-Basic Research Program in 1995, moved to the Center for Cancer Research in 1999, gained tenure in 2001 as an NIH Senior Investigator, and in 2008 became a member of the Senior Biomedical Research Service (SBRS).
 The SBRS, established under the Public Health Service Act, was created for scientists who are considered by their peers to be outstanding in their work.